sapcxtools/ccv2-project-template/core-customize/README.md

 > **Initial project bootstrap**
 >
-> 1. Download the latest SAP Commerce 2011 release zip file and put it into the `dependencies` folder
+> 1. Download the latest SAP Commerce 2211 release zip file and put it into the `dependencies` folder
 >    using the correct file name, e.g.
 >
 >    ```bash
->    cp ~/Downloads/CXCOMM201100P*.ZIP ./dependencies/hybris-commerce-suite-2011.6.zip
+>    cp ~/Downloads/CXCOMM221100_P00.ZIP ./dependencies/hybris-commerce-suite-2211.0.zip
 >    ```
->    *Or* configure your S-User (e.g. using `gradle.properties`) and run `./gradlew downloadAndVerifyPlatform`
+>    *Or* configure and use the CXDEV Tools environment from https://github.com/sapcxtools/environment/ (recommended)
 >
 > 1. Bootstrap the starting point for your Commerce project by running the following command:
 >